DanijelMaksic/judgment-site/README.md

 Judgment website is a slick redesign of the original website showcasing the SEGA's hit detective drama.
 Built with HTML and vanilla CSS, along with JavaScript for a few functionalities.

-To install this project, run it using the Live Server extension.
+To run this project, use the Live Server extension in VS Code.

 <br />